 Dr. Scadden joined our Board in February 2019.
 Dr. Scadden is the Gerald and Darlene Jordan Professor of Medicine at Harvard University, a position he has held since 2006.
 Since 1995, Dr. Scadden has practiced at the Massachusetts General Hospital, where he founded and directs the Center for Regenerative Medicine and directed the Hematologic Malignancies Center of the MGH Cancer Center for 10 years.
-Dr. Scadden cofounded and co-directs the Harvard Stem Cell Institute and is Chairman emeritus and Professor of the Harvard University Department of Stem Cell and Regenerative Biology.
+Dr. Scadden co-founded and co-directs the Harvard Stem Cell Institute and is Chairman emeritus and Professor of the Harvard University Department of Stem Cell and Regenerative Biology.
 He is a member of the National Academy of Medicine and the American Academy of Arts and Sciences and a Fellow of the American College of Physicians and the American Academy for the Advancement of Science.
 He is a former member of the Board of External Experts for the National Heart, Lung and Blood Institute, the Board of Scientific Counselors for the National Cancer Institute and Board of Directors of the International Society for Stem Cell Research.
-Dr. Scadden has served on the boards of Agios since May 2017 and Magenta Therapeutics, Inc., a public biotechnology company where he is a scientific founder, since November 2016.
-He also serves as a member of the board of private biotechnology companies LifeVault Bio, Clear Creek Bio, Inc., and Sonata Therapeutics.
+Dr. Scadden has served on the board of directors of Agios since May 2017 and previously served on the board of directors of Magenta Therapeutics, Inc., a public biotechnology company where he was a scientific founder, from November 2016 until its acquisition in September 2023.
+He also serves as a member of the board of directors of private biotechnology companies Lightning Biotherapeutics and Sonata Therapeutics.
 Dr. Scadden holds a B.A. in English from Bucknell University, an M.D. from Case Western Reserve University and holds honorary degrees, including an A.M. from Harvard Medical School, an Sc.D. from Bucknell University and an M.D. from Lund University in Sweden.